Updated March 2026

 "Sports like softball and baseball actually play the most games and it could be argued that [their RPI ratings] are the most accurate because the sample is larger.
 Soccer falls somewhere in the middle of the RPI sports in terms of the number of games.
 A football RPI would be very difficult to use since each game would have an enormous impact on a team's rating."
 Frequently Asked Questions About the Women's Soccer Rating Percentage Index, by Jim Wright, NCAA Director of Statistics and one of the creators of the RPI, and Rick Campbell, NCAA Assistant Director of Statistics.
 The NCAA published the FAQ many years ago.

-Since soccer teams' 8 to 9 non-conference games are fewer than the number of games football teams play, the NCAA's conclusion that football teams do not play enough games to make use of the RPI reasonable for football suggests that using the NCRPI to evaluate individual soccer teams might not be reasonable.
+Since soccer teams' 8 to 9 non-conference games are fewer than the number of games football teams play, the NCAA's conclusion that football teams do not play enough games to make use of the RPI reasonable for football suggests that using the NCRPI to evaluate individual soccer teams also would not be reasonable.
 So what is the purpose of the NCRPI?

 A January 23, 2009 Memorandum from the NCAA's Associate Director of Statistics to the Division I Men's Basketball Committee states the NCAA's rationale for using the NCRPI.
 This is the only publicly stated rationale I've been able to find.
 The Memorandum states: